Youth organizations in Communist Czechoslovakia

-Youth organizations have always played an important role in political regimes.

 After the 1948 takeover of power, the Communist Party of Czechoslovakia ("KSČ") formed two Soviet-style youth organizations: the Pionýr (Pioneers, for youngsters eight to fifteen years old) and the Czechoslovak Union of Youth (ČSM, ages fifteen to twenty-five).
 Both organizations were geared toward grooming their members (or a fortunate fraction of them) for KSČ membership.

 By the late 1960s, some 70% of all those eligible were members of the Pionýr; the reform movement revealed, however, a number of points of dissatisfaction.
 Czechoslovak adherence to the Soviet model extended to uniform dress (white shirts and red kerchiefs) and salutes, neither of which was popular among Czechs and Slovaks.
 In addition, the Pioneer leadership was often less than devoted.
 In 1968, when the organization became voluntary, the number of leaders dropped precipitously; the resulting shortage persisted through the 1980s.

 The Czechoslovak Union of Youth had a tumultuous history during the late 1960s and 1970s.
 As a feeder organization for the KSČ, it faced many of the same problems the party faced in recruiting members.
 In the mid-1960s, less than half of all 15- to 25-year-olds were members; in the mid-1970s, fewer than one-third had joined.
 As in the case of the KSČ, those who joined tended to do so with their future careers in mind; secondary school and university students were overrepresented, while only a fraction of the eligible industrial and agricultural workers belonged.
 Furthermore, a single, centralized organization was simply an inadequate vehicle for the interests of such a diverse group.
 During the reform era, the Czechoslovak Union of Youth split into a number of independent associations, including the Union of High School Students and Apprentices, the Union of Working Youth, and the Union of University Students.
 It was not a development the party found suitable, and beginning in 1969 party leaders set about reconstituting a unified movement.
 During the same era, the 1968 invasion spawned a number of dissident youth organizations.
 In the early 1970s, these were all infiltrated and repressed by the KSČ, a policy that continued throughout the 1980s.